jsiegenthaler/sendmailx/README.md

 # Security
 sendmailx listens on your local network and processes any GET command it receives.
+It is designed only to run on a local network and never to be exposed to the internet.
+If it was exposed to the internet, unwanted persons could find it and access it and send emails via your raspberry pi.

-To provide for some security, and to prevent abuse of the sendmail function by unwanted persons, two levels of security are provided:
+To provide for security on your local network, and to prevent abuse of the sendmail function by unwanted persons, two levels of security are provided:

 * TOTP - a time limited one-time passcode must be included with every request.
 If the TOTP is incorrect, the http GET request is not processed, no email is sent, and the sendmailx returns 401 Unauthorised
 * Restricted Email List - sendmailx can be restricted to send emails only to addresses pre-saved in the authorisedRecipients section of the config.json